Q. Am I eligible to rent a vehicle from the University fleet?

 A. All the information that you need can be obtained here: Certificates of Insurance.

 Q. We were approached by an outside Society to become a student chapter.
 How will this affect our group status regarding insurance?

 A. You have to find out if such Society has its own insurance and whether that insurance will extend to cover the student chapter.
 If your group is participating in any events or functions that are affiliated with such Society, you have to ensure that the Society has the insurance to cover your group.

 Q. One of our group members will host a party at his house.
 We want to send out invitations by campus e-mail.
 Members are welcome to bring their own beer, beverages, etc. Is this okay?

-A. If it is a club event, you have to obtain the approval from Ancillary Services (e.g. special permit or liquor license permit) and participants are required to sign a waiver.
+A. If it is a club event, you have to obtain the approval from the Office of the Dean of Students through a BearsDen event application (e.g. special permit or liquor license permit) and participants are required to sign a waiver.
 If it is a private function, you cannot use your group's name or utilize the University's computer system.
 The host will be solely responsible for any outcome arising from the event.

 Q. Our group's laptop is stored in a storage room on campus and it was stolen.
 Will the University pay for it?

 A. No. The University of Alberta is NOT responsible for any loss or damage to property owned by the student group or group members.

 Q. We are a registered student group at the University of Alberta.
 Are we automatically covered by the University of Alberta's insurance program?